IvIePhisto/ECoXiPy/README.md

 @html5
 def create_testdoc(title, subtitle, *content):
-    # Calling a MarkupBuilder creates a XML fragment from the arguments, here
+    # Slicing on the builder creates a document, the step argument
-    # strings are regarded as raw XML.
+    # defines if the XML declaration should be omitted.
-    return _b(
+    return _b[:'html':True](
-        '<!DOCTYPE html>',                                  # raw XML
         # Method calls on a MarkupBuilder instance create elements with the
         # name equal to the method name.
         html(